avimehenwal/avimehenwal.in/content/notes/how-to-learn/index.md

 ---
-title      : "How to Learn"
+title      : "How to Learn?"
 date       : 2019-08-04T12:52:04+02:00
 publishdate: 2019-08-05T12:52:04+02:00
 draft      : false